 - In the table of contents, do not list the title page, committee page, abstract, or vita.
 Do

 include the list of tables, list of figures, acknowledgements, chapters, references or

 - Chapter titles in the table of contents should match the actual chapter titles in the text.

 Number chapters consistently (e.g., Chapter I, Chapter One, or Chapter 1).

-The committee page should be an exact list of those who signed the signatory page, but do
+- The committee page should be an exact list of those entered on the eTD submission, but do

 not list any name twice even if a professor has two roles (e.g., advisor and department head).